oakleyaidan21/kalimba-tabs/README.md

 `npm install`

-If you want to test an already created song, there are examples in the `tab_examples` folder
+If you want to test an already created song, there are examples in the `tab_examples` folder.
+Press the folder icon on the TabCreator page on order to open a .kal file.

 ## Dev